HyoMinKang/AWS/README.md

 see [this link](https://github.com/espressif/esp-idf/tree/master/examples/protocols/aws_iot) to install private key and certicifate and to configure settings related to AWS IoT

-## led_button
+## esp32_led_button

-This project communicate with Android app client through AWS IoT and is responsible for `Thing` client.
+This project, implemented on ESP-IDF, communicate with Android app client through AWS IoT and is responsible for `Thing` client.